proarchgithub/msbotframework-mongo-middlelayer/README.md

 Bot builder with Mongo Db(custom storage )

 ## Introduction
-This example code is written to show how we can store our bot session data into MongoDb
+This example code is written to show how we can store our bot session and user data into MongoDB

 ## Motivation
 Microsoft bot builder on default stores data  internally in Microsoft storage which has a 64 Kb limit per user.
 Alternatively data can be stored to Microsoft Azure Table and Microsoft Cosmos DB (formerly Microsoft Document Db) which do not have any data limit per user.